 But let's remember October of 2016, when Donald Trump was in the final phases of his campaign.

-The FBI we now know confirmed the existence of an investigation to the New York Times.
+The FBI, we now know, confirmed the existence of an investigation to the New York Times.

-They ramped up activity with false vices.
+They ramped up activity with false spices.

-We now know their figures.
+We now know they're FICE.

 Two weeks before the election, Donald Trump did not get treated the same way Hunter Biden did.